 - Stack - Remain stacked.

 Note: In most cases, image captions display the same way on mobile as on desktop.
 For Slideshow Gallery Blocks, captions don't display on browsers narrower than 480 pixels.

 - Grid - Gallery Pages stack vertically.
 Tap an image for lightbox view.
-Image titles and descriptions don’t display.
+In the lightbox, tap the dot in the bottom-right corner to display image titles and descriptions.